 How to a Start Personal Statement: Secrets of a Good Opening

 Each essay begins with an idea, and this paper is by no means an exception.
-Even more so, the idea of what the writer wants to tell the reader is the primary element of a personal statement.
+Even more so, the idea of what the essay helper wants to tell the reader is the primary element of a personal statement.
 Since this type of assignment is truly individual, it must include a real life story from the author's life.
 Try to start by approaching the issue in a simple form.
 Meaning that one must understand what the author wants the reader to experience and gain as a result of them exploring the story as well as the intended reaction.

 Picking Up A Topic